 Little Bears Day Care (Group) - Bozeman

-Little People's Academy LLC (Center) - Bozeman
+Little People's Academy LLC (Center) - Bozeman - on hold

 Manhattan Christian Academy (Center) - Manhattan